-Once the tube is in position, an injection of x-ray contrast/dye will be injected via the tube to show the veins in the testes.
+Once the tube is in position, an injection of x-ray contrast/dye will be injected via the tube to show the veins.
 You may feel a warm sensation in the groin area; this is normal.

 The radiologist will take some x-rays of the area under investigation.